mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_packaging.rst

    Howdy!
    Howdy!

-The other two scripts are also available, for instance we can do
+The other two scripts are also available, for instance, we can do

 .. code-block:: console